 - Coming to a private agreement, which if a divorcing party agree, can be incorporated into any financial order made by the court in their divorce or dissolution proceedings.

-- Arranging child maintenance through the CSA or Child Maintenance Service
+- Arranging child maintenance through the Child Maintenance Service (the CSA no longer open new cases)

-If you need advice on these options, you could make use of our unlimited telephone advice service.
+If you need advice on these options, you could make use of our telephone advice service.

 Child maintenance can be arranged privately without involving a third party, although this is only a viable option if the relationship has remained relatively amicable and both parties are willing to negotiate in a civilised manner.